 These days it’s almost unheard of to travel without a little technology.
 Between laptops, cell phones, tablets, and cameras, travelers are constantly taking photos and writing down observations and notes about what they see and learn.
 That’s why having a backup plan for your pictures and documents is so important!

 Accidents happen—you might leave your cell phone on a restaurant table or your iPad on a plane or train.
 Theft can also happen (even to the most careful travelers!).
 Consider how you can store duplicate copies of the files and photos you don’t want to lose.
 If you have access to the internet, cloud storage can be a great, convenient option.
 If you don’t have reliable or secure internet access, consider traveling with a USB drive or a hard drive that you can store in a hotel safe or a locked suitcase away from your other tech items.
 Having a backup plan for your documents and pictures will give you both peace of mind and possibly save your vacation memories if you find your phone or computer is lost, stolen, or breaks while you are on the road.

 HOTEL STAFF PROVIDE THE ULTIMATE LOCAL ADVICE

 Visiting a new city can be a little daunting—trying to figure out where to go, where to eat, and what to see can overwhelm even the most seasoned traveler.
 If you are looking for a local’s perspective, talk to the staff at your hotel.
 Hotel staff get asked about sightseeing, transportation, and restaurants all the time, which means they will have both tried-and-true advice to share as well as their own unique ideas and perspectives.
-It might seem obvious, but many people forget that there’s a wealth of knowledge right at the front desk!You’ll get some great insights when you ask hotel staff for their personal recommendations.
+It might seem obvious, but many people forget that there’s a wealth of knowledge right at the front desk!You’ll get some great advice and insights when you ask hotel staff for their personal recommendations.
 Here are a few of our favorite questions to ask: